Raemian Caelitus

 Raemian Caelitus, previously known as Raemian Ichon Rex, is a complex of three luxury high-rise residential towers in Seoul, South Korea.
 Tower 101 is Seoul's 12th tallest building and the tallest in Yongsan District.
 The complex was completed in 2015.
-Overlooking the Han River in central Seoul, the towers are a prominent sight from the banks of the river.
+Overlooking the Han River in Yongsan district of Seoul, the towers are a prominent sight from the banks of the river.